MicrosoftDocs/learn/learn-pr/azure/secure-and-isolate-with-nsg-and-service-endpoints/includes/3-exercise-network-security-groups.md

 1. To close the **AppServer** session, enter `exit`.

-1. To check whether you can now connect to your **DataServer** VM, in Cloud Shell, run the following command.
+1. To check whether you can now connect to your **DataServer** VM, run the following command in Cloud Shell:

     ```bash
     ssh azureuser@$DATASERVERIP -o ConnectTimeout=5